Urban and Architectural History of Venice, Italy

 A City Unlike Any Other

 Venice's environmental and geographical constraints generated a unique human artifact that exists nowhere else.
 Its uniqueness has captured traders, royalty, explorers, and tourists for centuries.
-People worldwide flock to Venice to see the city because it is unlike any other city they have seen before.
-Its physical characteristics are familiar to many other cities, but striking differences exist.
+People worldwide flock to Venice because it is unlike any other city they have seen.

 Beyond its physical character is the city's society and culture, which are familiar yet curiously unique.
-It has built a culture of resiliency and self-reliance.
-A culture that understands the power of human collaboration and coming together has had to rely on that commodity for mere survival.
+It has built a culture of resiliency and self-reliance, a culture that understands the power of human collaboration and coming together.
+It has had to rely on that commodity for mere survival.

 I believe Mumford is stating a truth that can be seen in many cities worldwide and within us as human beings.
 Cities that slowly evolve against the friction of environmental challenges, necessity, and unique hardships generate a city organism that is typically sound, tested, resilient, and unique.
 These characteristics cannot simply be injected into a city by the hand of a master planner.
 They must be instilled, tested, and steeped for centuries to find out what works, devise unique solutions, and build an inner strength to support a civilization.